 Art at Tremenheere

 An underground elliptical domed chamber which James Turrell has designed as a space from which to view the sky, especially at twilight.
-Turrell's work demonstrates influences from his life as a pilot, a light scientist, and a Quaker.
+Turrell's work demonstrates influences from his life as a pilot, a light artist, and a Quaker.

-Minimalist installation - a line of logs within woodland.
-Incised line along logs may represent one’s journey through life.
+A line of logs within woodlands - The incised line along the logs may represent one’s journey through life.
 The entire piece mirrors the cycle of life and decay in the natural world.
 Generously donated to Tremenheere Sculpture Gardens following an exhibition at Newlyn Art Gallery in 2001.
 The installation has recently been reconstructed with kind permission of the artist after the original work melted back into the landscape.

 A beautifully located installation using glass to honour an ancient fissure in a rock face.

-Reflecting on his work, Shaw says: 'It delves into the nature of the human psyche.
-There is an attempt to understand the nature of who we are through a process of reduction, a stripping down of the human condition to its primordial bare bones.
+Tim Shaw’s work delves into the nature of the human psyche, attempting to understand the nature of who we are through a process of reduction and the stripping down of the human condition to its primordial bare bones.
 Born in Belfast and now based in Cornwall, rituals and conflicts reoccur throughout Tim’s work, drawing on experiences in his formative years spent in Belfast during ‘the troubles’.

-Stone carving representing a collection of organic cloud forms and computer generated angular shapes.
+A stone carving that represents both a collection of organic cloud forms and computer generated angular shapes.
 Mirror opposites of each other in every sense, the two objects sit beside one another.
-One made by hand using a traditional approach to carving stone, the other completely machine built.`
+One made by hand using a traditional approach to carving stone, the other is completely machine-built.